Interview Questions to Assess Motivation

 Are you interested in learning more about how to listen to your candidate's answers to these motivation job interview questions?
 You can learn a lot about what motivates your prospective employee if you know what you need to listen for in their answers.

 These tips about how to assess your candidate’s motivation interview question answers will assist you to select the best, most motivated, employees, for your organization.
-Do keep reading to see how to assess your candidate’s answers to your questions about his or her personal motivation and approach to motivating others.
+Do keep reading to see how to assess your candidate’s answers to your questions about their personal motivation and approach to motivating others.
 You want to hire highly intrinsically motivated employees who have the ability to also create a work environment in which other employees will choose motivation on a daily basis, too.